martipuigmartin/dataoffice-code-challenge/README.md

 - **text**: The text of the card.
 - **uuid**: The uuid of the card.

-For the sake of simplicity in the put and in some responses the card only returns the id and text fields.
+For the sake of simplicity in the PUT and in some responses, the card only returns the id and text fields.
 The rest of the fields are not returned, but they are saved in the database and OpenSearch.

 #### CardFetcher